Home Blog Website Handover Checklist for Agencies 2026

 Systematic handover checklist preventing knowledge loss Photo by Unsplash

 Website management begins before you touch the site.
-The handover—whether from a previous agency, a client's internal team, or a departing colleague—determines whether future operations will feel calm or chaotic.
+The handover - or handoff, as it's known in the US - whether from a previous agency, a client's internal team, or a departing colleague, determines whether future operations will feel calm or chaotic.

 Inadequate handovers create months of frustration: mysteries about why configurations exist, missing credentials discovered during emergencies, undocumented dependencies that break unexpectedly, and clients asking questions you can't answer because the information wasn't transferred.
 A thorough pre-management audit conducted before accepting responsibility helps identify gaps in this documentation early.